Spartronics4915/2018-POWERUP/DrivePIDTuning.md

       'Allowable Closed Loop Error' (ie we reach the target).

 **Kd**: is the derivative gain.
-It modifies the closed-loop output according to the derivative error (change in closed-loop error each iteration).
-Kd is specified in output units per derivative error.
+It modifies the closed-loop output according to the derivative error defined as the change in closed-loop error each 1ms iteration.
+Kd is specified in output units per derivative error and is used to smooth out oscillations.
+Kd can produce negative side effects of its own when there is noise in the measured state.
-For example a value of 102 equates to ~9.97% (which is 102/1023) per change of Sensor Position/Velocity unit per 1ms.
+Typically Kd values is used to manage overshoot that occurs on account of aggressive Kp value.
+Start with values 10 times larger than your carefully chosen Kp value.

 **Kf**: is the feed-forward gain.
 Feed-Forward is typically used in velocity and motion profile/magic closed-loop modes.
 Kf is multiplied